What is customer experience (CX)?

 - Customer churn rate.
 This metric measures the rate of repeat customers.
 There are a variety of ways to calculate customer churn rate, such as using the number of lost subscribers or monthly recurring revenue.
 A good churn rate depends on many factors, such as the company's industry and location.

 - Customer effort score (CES).
 This measures the ease of customer experience and the effort required to resolve any issues.
 CES is usually calculated using responses to customer feedback surveys.

 - Voice of the customer (VOC).
 Collecting this feedback directly from customers through surveys, interviews and online reviews provides valuable insights into their experiences and expectations.
 Analyzing VOC feedback helps businesses understand customer sentiment and make data-driven improvements.

 - Customer lifetime value (CLV).
 This metric measures the total revenue a customer generates over their entire relationship with the company.
 By understanding CLV, businesses can focus on retaining high-value customers and enhancing their experience.

 Customer experience management vendors and tools

-- Customer relationship management (CRM) platforms.
-CRM platforms organize and consolidate customer information into a single database.
+- Customer relationship management (CRM) platforms organize and consolidate customer information into a single database.
 Most CRM platforms include functions such as marketing automation, lead management and workflow automation.

-Major CRM vendors include Salesforce, HubSpot, SAP, Oracle and Microsoft.
+Major CRM vendors include HubSpot, Microsoft, Oracle, Salesforce and SAP.

-- Customer data analytics.
-Customer analytics platforms enable organizations to analyze user data and implement customer segmentation.
-These tools are often a feature of a CRM system, but they can also serve as standalone platforms.
+- Customer data analytics platforms enable organizations to analyze user data and implement customer segmentation.
+Customer analytics tools are often a feature of a CRM system, but they can also serve as standalone platforms.

 Customer analytics tools include Adobe Analytics, Google Analytics 360 and IBM Watson Customer Experience Analytics.